-Mining and quarrying carry high risks of dehydration and heat or thermal stress, and many mining activities put workers at a high risk of exposure to excessive heat and humidity.
+Mining and quarrying carry high risks of dehydration and heat or thermal stress.
+Many mining activities also put workers at a high risk of exposure to excessive heat and humidity.
 In hot weather the risk of heat stress can be particularly high.
-It is important to be able to measure in an accurate and reliable manner the risk of heat stress workers face at all times, and this risk must then be taken into account when planning, delegating and taking on jobs.
-Ensuring workers consume adequate amounts of fluid through program drinking and the provision of both water and electrolyte drinks is necessary to keep workers hydrated and reduce the risk of dehydration, heat stress and fatigue.
+It is important to be able to measure in an accurate and reliable manner the risk of heat stress workers face at all times.
+Moreover, this risk must then be taken into account when planning, delegating and taking on jobs.
+Ensuring workers consume adequate amounts of fluid through program drinking and provision of both water and electrolyte drinks is necessary.
+Indeed, these measures keep workers hydrated and reduce the risk of dehydration, heat stress and fatigue.

-Miners are often excessively exposed for prolonged periods of time to loud noise that can cause debilitating hearing problems and lead to industrial deafness.
-The onus is on employers to make sure all preventive measures are taken, for instance by ensuring that all employees are given the proper protective hearing equipment such as earplugs as well as adequate training to ensure they know how best to protect themselves.
+Miners are often excessively exposed for prolonged periods of time to loud noise.
+It can cause debilitating hearing problems and lead to industrial deafness.
+The onus is on employers to make sure all preventive measures are taken.
+For instance by ensuring that all employees are given the proper protective hearing equipment.
+For example, earplugs as well as adequate training to ensure they know how best to protect themselves.

 The workplace must be designed with injury prevention in mind.
 Safe design prioritises the elimination of hazards to health and safety even at the initial design stage.
-During the design stage, the control of risks must also be considered, such as through the incorporation of safety hand rails throughout all raised walkways.
+During the design stage, the control of risks must also be considered.
+For instance, it may be through the incorporation of safety hand rails throughout all raised walkways.
 Once a building has been built, it is much harder to reduce health and safety risks if its overall structure is unsafe.

 Whole body vibration

 Whole body vibration (WBV) occurs when vibration, jolting and jarring energy is transmitted to a worker’s body through a supporting surface.
-Equipment operators are particularly at risk and can be victims of WBV while seated when operating mining equipment and carrying out extractive activities, and also while standing, such as in the situation of jumbo operators in underground metalliferous mining.
+Equipment operators are particularly at risk and can be victims of WBV.
+It can happen while seated when operating mining equipment and carrying out extractive activities.
+It can also occur while standing, such as in the situation of jumbo operators in underground metalliferous mining.
 Prevention can include replacing dangerous vehicles with those that don’t pose as many risks and adopting a prevention policy covering all aspects of technology, organisation, working conditions and employee conditions.

 Airborne Particulate Hazards